dotm/fullstack-playground/0-standalone-resource-examples/lambda-zip/README.md

-Use this module to experiment with `terraform console`

-## Running Terraform Console
+This is an example lambda zip module.

+## Deploy to your local cloud

 - Setup an AWS account
 - Setup AWS CLI and configure it
 - Create a local.tfvars based on tfvars.sample
 - Make sure you use the directory this README is in as root directory
 - `terraform init`
-- `terraform console`
+- `terraform apply -var-file=local.tfvars`
-  - enter `exit` to exit console